 The Old Mill at Sciota, PA

-We love coming across water features on our drives.
+One of favorite sightings is coming across water features on our drives.
 Rivers, lakes, and streams are always a big hit with us!
-We were driving home after visiting a local science center when we came across The Old Mill at Sciota, PA.
+While driving home after visiting a local science center, we came across The Old Mill at Sciota, PA.
 The Mill was built in the early 1700’s and is a tribute to great engineering and construction.
-The Mill was added to the National Register of Historic Places, making it a spectacular historical site to visit.
+Lucky for us, The Old Mill is part of the National Register of Historic Places, making it a spectacular historical site to visit.

 It is a great educational opportunity to discuss the power of water for travel, industry, mechanical and hydroelectric power with Daniel and Nadia.
 The Poconos are full of surprises!

-This wonderful steel truss bridge over McMichael Creek is closed to automobile traffic and is a good vantage point for viewing the Creek’s falls and the Mill.
+This wonderful steel truss bridge over McMichael Creek is restriced to foot traffic and is a good vantage point for viewing the Creek’s falls and the Mill.
 There was no worrying about traffic or other distractions.
 It was just us, the bridge, mill, and the creek!

 Delaware Water Gap in the Poconos

 We stayed at Timothy Lake South RV Park a “Thousand Trails” RV park which is about 5 miles from the headquarters of the Delaware Water Gap.
 If you plan to RV Pennsylvania and have a tight budget, we recommend staying at this park (If you don’t know much about Thousand Trails, check out this video).
-The Delaware Water Gap National Recreation Area is 70,000 acres of hiking, watersports, rock climbing, nature watching and relaxation.
+The Delaware Water Gap National Recreation Area has 70,000 acres of hiking, watersports, rock climbing, nature watching and relaxation.
 Straddling the Delaware River, it is accessible from both New Jersey and Pennsylvania.
 28 miles of the Appalachian Trail pass through the Gap area as well.
-We had a great time on a waterfall hike with the kids!
+This waterfall hike was the perfect adventure for this family of four!